TNO/gLTSdiff/docs/library-overview.md

 Some matchers use similarity scorers.
 Such scorers compute scores of how good two states from different GLTs match.
 Matchers may then give preference to matching state pairs with higher scores.
-Scores take into account not only state properties, but also how similar the surrounding structures of the states are.
+Scores may take into account not only state properties, but also how similar the surrounding structures of the states are.

-All similarity scorers implement the `SimilarityScorer` interface. gLTSdiff comes with multiple bulit-in scorers:
+All similarity scorers implement the `SimilarityScorer` interface. gLTSdiff comes with multiple built-in scorers:

-* `WalkinshawGlobalScorer` computes global similarity scores between states, by transforming the problem of finding global similarity scores to a problem of solving a system of linear equations, as [proposed](https://doi.org/10.1145/2430545.2430549) in the LTSdiff algorithm by Walkinshaw and Bogdanov.
+* `WalkinshawGlobalScorer` computes global similarity scores between states, by transforming the problem of finding global similarity scores to a problem of solving a system of linear equations, as [proposed](https://doi.org/10.1145/2430545.2430549) for the LTSdiff algorithm by Walkinshaw and Bogdanov.
   The gLTSdiff implementation has been generalized to work with combiners.
   Computing global scores can be quite computation-intensive, especially for large and dense models, but generally produces good scores.
 * `WalkinshawLocalScorer` computes local similarity scores between states.
   These scores are local in the sense that they are determined by the amount of overlap in incoming and outgoing transitions.
-  By performing more than one refinement, this method does allow to take further away neighbors into account, for better quality scoring, at higher computation costs.
+  By performing more than one refinement, this method allows taking further away neighbors into account, for better quality scoring, at higher computation costs.
-  As more and more context is taken into account, it comes closer to the global scorer.
+  As more and more context is taken into account by increasing the number of refinements, it comes closer to the global scorer.
 * `DynamicScorer` allows to use different scorers for different comparisons, based on the sizes of the models being compared.
   By default, if both inputs have at most 45 states, the global scorer is used.
   Otherwise, if both inputs have at most 500 states, the local scorer is used, with five refinements.